Thermal dilepton polarization and dynamics of the QCD plasma in relativistic heavy-ion collisions

 We note that $\lambda_{\theta}$ given in Eq.~\eqref{eq:lambda_theta}, assuming $m_\ell = 0$, satisfies $ - \frac13 \leq \lambda_\theta|_{M\to 0} = \frac{1-3\chi}{\chi-3} \leq 1\, $.
-The upper bound is saturated for $\chi =1$ (i.e. $\vec u_* = 0$), as consistent with the behaviour of $\rho_{_\Delta}/(\rho_{_{\rm T}} + \rho_{_{\rm L}})$ in Fig.~\ref{fig:lambda_k2av}.
+The upper bound is saturated for $\chi =1$ (i.e. $\vec u_* = 0$), as consistent with the behavior of $\rho_{_\Delta}/(\rho_{_{\rm T}} + \rho_{_{\rm L}})$ in Fig.~\ref{fig:lambda_k2av}.
 The lower bound occurs when $\chi=0$ (i.e. $\vec{u}_* \cdot \hat k = 0$), giving $\lambda_\theta =\frac{- \rho_{_\Delta}}{\rho_{_{\rm L}} + 3 \rho_{_{\rm T}}}\to -\frac13 $ for $M=0\,$.
 Therefore, once local flow conditions are included, $\lambda_\theta$ at $M \simeq 0$ limit will be slightly less than 1, as realized in Fig.~\ref{fig:labth_M} for the NLO result.
 Nevertheless, although diluted by the plasma kinematics, the results obtained with NLO and LO rates are still radically different in the limit $M\to0$, since the LO spectral function fails to capture the relevant physics in the IMR.
 In the HMR, QGP dileptons become almost unpolarized as $\lambda_\theta \approx 0$, consistent again with the pure thermal prediction in Fig.~\ref{fig:labth_M}.
-However, the Drell-Yan process, the consideration of which lies beyond the scope of this study, is the main source of dilepton production and polarization in the HMR.
-In addition, Fig.~\ref{fig:labth_M} shows the effect on polarization of a pre-equilibrium contribution calculated with \kompost as described in Ref.~\cite{Gale:2021emg}.
-That pre-hydro addition, included in the ``total'' polarization, has a noticeable but relatively modest effect here.
+However, the Drell-Yan process, the consideration of which lies beyond the scope of this study, is the main source of dilepton production and polarization in the HMR. {Figure~2 also shows an estimation of the effect of a preequilibrium phase on the polarization coefficient.
+Here, the preequilibrium dynamics are addressed using \kompost with the same setup as in Ref.~[2], namely evaluating thermal rates using an extracted effective temperature.} That prehydro addition, included in the ``total'' polarization, has a noticeable but relatively modest effect here.

+In Fig.~\ref{fig:labth_pT0}, we show $\lambda_{\theta}$ as a function of transverse momentum $\pT$ in the LMR and the IMR, where contributions from different stages of the fireball evolution are also displayed. {Our conclusions apply to the IMR, where the hadronic stage is known to have limited influence~\cite{vanHees:2007ma,Vujanovic:2013jpa}, but the LMR is also displayed for completeness. }{Note that it is known that open charm and beauty meson decays constitute a major background in IMR dilepton measurements.
+However, planned next-generation detectors will have vertex detection capabilities, rendering the identification of semileptonic decays more efficient and enabling a subtraction of that contribution.
+Note that the heavy flavor contribution to dilepton polarization is complicated by the fact that, for example, the production of $D \bar{D}$ (followed by semileptonic decays) does not involve a ``clean'' intermediate state of just a virtual photon, but rather has a combinatorial origin.
+Such studies are well suited for event generators.}